Babe Ruth: Boston Braves (1935)

 Ruth soon realized that Fuchs had deceived him, and had no intention of making him manager or giving him any significant off-field duties.
 He later said his only duties as vice president consisted of making public appearances and autographing tickets.
 Ruth also found out that far from giving him a share of the profits, Fuchs wanted him to invest some of his money in the team in a last-ditch effort to improve its balance sheet.
 As it turned out, Fuchs and Ruppert had both known all along that Ruth's non-playing positions were meaningless.

 By the end of the first month of the season, Ruth concluded he was finished even as a part-time player.
 As early as May 12, he asked Fuchs to let him retire.
 Ultimately, Fuchs persuaded Ruth to remain at least until after the Memorial Day doubleheader in Philadelphia.
 In the interim was a western road trip, at which the rival teams had scheduled days to honor him.
-In Chicago and St. Louis, Ruth performed poorly, and his batting average sank to .155, with only two additional home runs for a total of three on the season so far.
+In Chicago and St. Louis, Ruth performed poorly, and his batting average sank to .155, with only two additional home runs for a total of three on the season.
 In the first two games in Pittsburgh, Ruth had only one hit, though a long fly caught by Paul Waner probably would have been a home run in any other ballpark besides Forbes Field.

 Ruth played in the third game of the Pittsburgh series on May 25, 1935, and added one more tale to his playing legend.
 Ruth went 4-for-4, including three home runs, though the Braves lost the game 11–7.
 The last two were off Ruth's old Cubs nemesis, Guy Bush.
 The final home run, both of the game and of Ruth's career, sailed out of the park over the right field upper deck–the first time anyone had hit a fair ball completely out of Forbes Field.
-Ruth was urged to make this his last game, but he had given his word to Fuchs and played in Cincinnati and Philadelphia.
-The first game of the doubleheader in Philadelphia—the Braves lost both—was his final major league appearance.
+Ruth was urged to make this his last game, but he had given his word to Fuchs to stay on through Memorial Day and played in Cincinnati and Philadelphia.
+The first game of the doubleheader in Philadelphia—the Braves lost both—would be his final major league appearance.
 Ruth retired on June 2 after an argument with Fuchs.
 He finished 1935 with a .181 average—easily his worst as a full-time position player—and the final six of his 714 home runs.
 The Braves, 10–27 when Ruth left, finished 38–115, at .248 the worst winning percentage in modern National League history.
 Insolvent like his team, Fuchs gave up control of the Braves before the end of the season; the National League took over the franchise at the end of the year.

-Of the 5 members in the inaugural class of Baseball Hall of Fame in 1936 (Ty Cobb, Honus Wagner, Christy Mathewson, Walter Johnson and Ruth himself), only Ruth was not given an offer to manage a baseball team.